-Case Article 22.2 (Request for the authorization of countermeasures) Article 22.6 (Extent of countermeasure and result of arbitration) Result of the countermeasure Requested above countermeasures of approx. 7-10 billion USD per year in total.
-US: Large Civil Aircraft (Second Complaint) (DS353: EU) (i) Termination of the application of concessions and other obligations under the 1994 GATT. (ii) Termination of the application of concessions and other obligations under the SCM Agreement. (iii) Termination of horizontal or sectional commitments under the GATT.
+Case Article 22.2 (Request for the authorization of countermeasures) year in total.
+Article 22.6 (Extent of countermeasure and result of arbitration) Result of the countermeasure US: Large Civil Aircraft (Second Complaint) (DS353: EU) (i) Termination of the application of concessions and other obligations under the 1994 GATT. (ii) Termination of the application of concessions and other obligations under the SCM Agreement. (iii) Termination of horizontal or sectional commitments under the GATT.
 Requested above countermeasures of approx. 12 billion USD per year in total.
-Arbitration interrupted. - US: Clove Cigarettes (DS406: Indonesia) (i) Termination of the application of concessions and other obligations under the 1994 GATT. (ii) Termination of the application of concessions and other obligations under the TBT Agreement. (iii) Termination of the application of concessions and other obligations under the Agreement on Import Licensing Procedures.
-Requested above countermeasures. ' - US: Certain Country of Origin Labelling (COOL) Requirements (DS384: Canada) (DS386: Mexico) Suspension of the application of concessions and other obligations under the GATT 1994.
-Countermeasures of 1,054.73 million USD per year in total by Canada and 227.76 million USD per year in total by Mexico Not invoked.
+Arbitration interrupted. - US: Measures Concerning the Importation, Marketing and Sale of Tuna and Tuna Products (Second Complaint) (DS381: Mexico) Termination of the application of a concession of 472.3 million USD per year in total and other obligations.
+Countermeasures can be filed at the DSB to obtain approval, to an extent not exceeding 23 million USD per year in total.
+US: Clove Cigarettes (DS406: Indonesia) (i) Termination of the application of concessions and other obligations under the 1994 GATT. (ii) Termination of the application of concessions and other obligations under the TBT Agreement. (iii) Termination of the application of concessions and other obligations under the Agreement on Import Licensing Procedures.
+Requested above countermeasures. - US: Certain Country of Origin Labelling (COOL) Requirements (DS384: Canada) (DS386: Mexico) Suspension of the application of concessions and other obligations under the GATT 1994.
+Countermeasures of 1,054.73 million USD per year in total by Canada and 227.76 million USD per year in total by Mexico were Not invoked.

-Case Article 22.2 (Request for the authorization of countermeasures) Article 22.6 (Extent of countermeasure and result of arbitration) Result of the countermeasure were approved.
+Case Article 22.2 (Request for the authorization of countermeasures) Article 22.6 (Extent of countermeasure and result of arbitration) Result of the countermeasure approved.